Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h3>3.2 Dask</h3>
 <h4>3.2.1 Load Less Data</h4>

-As shown in Figure 3.2.1,
+As shown in Figure 3.2.1, the same set of columns was selected using the `usecols` parameter in `dd.read_csv()`.
+In Dask, data is not immediately loaded into memory until the operation is performed since Dask use lazy loading.

 <div align="center">
     <img src="Images/dask1.png" alt="dask1" width="600">